samuel-gamelin/Rabbits-and-Foxes/README.md

 Documentation can be found [here](https://www.google.ca)

 ### License and Disclaimer
 This application is for educational pupose.
-Jump IN is a registered comerical product.
+JumpIN is a registered comerical product.
 The developers are not responsible for the distribution of this product.